ishapandya126/Course/HW/HW1.md

 ## Submission

-Create a private repo.
-Add the instructor and TAs to the repo (by Unity ID).
-Submit the link to your homework [here](https://docs.google.com/forms/d/e/1FAIpQLSf_cXGbHEJv5FZlTiwiMyj5LknivyakbQWRoEooBDPnhE6Fqw/viewform?usp=sf_link).
+Submit the link to your homework [here](https://forms.gle/bscyT3pr7EYN6oBc7).

-* README.md describing your submission.
+* README.md describing your submission and answers.
-* Your code and answers.
+* Your code should be executable.
+Include everything needed (package.json, index.js, server/index.js, etc. -- but not `node_modules/`!!!)
-* Include a link to your github pages webpage.
+* Include a link to your screencast.

-Due Midnight, Wednesday, Sept 6th, 2017.
+**Due:** Friday, Sept 13th before midnight.